sseppola/foam-editor/README.md

 # Foam Editor

-A Foam editor for people who don't like the VSCode experience, but want the other benefits of Foam.
+A Foam editor for people who don't enjoy the VSCode experience, but want the other benefits of Foam.

+Benefits:

+1. Own your notes in plaintext
+2. Back up and collaborate via git
+3. Publish your content from your notes

 ## Features

+- Estetic note taking
 - Github Flavored Markdown

 ## Todos

-A goal of this project is to resemble the Foam VSCode environment in terms of features and keybindings.
+A goal of this project is to resemble the Foam VSCode environment as much as possible, so when in doubt, use the Foam defaults.

+- [ ] Style headers (leading space)
+- [ ] Inline links
+- [ ] Clickable links
+- [ ] Brackets should be added to both sides of a marked word (rather than overwriting)
+- [ ] Keybindings (same as `Markdown All in One` to match Foam experience)
+- [ ] Toggle-able darkmode
 - [ ] Backlinking panel
-- [ ] Style headers
-- [ ] Inline links
 - [ ] Command palette ("turn into header 3", Todo, link, current date)
-- [ ] Keybindings
 - [ ] Yarn workspaces

 PRs are welcome